tive6/msw-tools/README.md

 # msw-tools

-Msw-tools（Mock Service Worker Tools） is an interface data mock tool for local development and testing based on Msw.js and Svelte
+Msw-tools（Mock Service Worker Tools） is an interface data mock tool for local development and testing based on Msw.js and Svelte.

 ## Features